tanner-rig/h2o-swimming/src/pages/index.md

     - description: For the swimmers that need one on one time
       plan: Private
       price: "30"
-    - description: For the swimmers that need semi one on one time
+    - description: For the swimmers that need semi 1:1 time
       plan: Semi-private
       price: "45"
 hours: